Writing postcards may not seem like a difficult task, but it’s a process that certainly takes some effort.

 And queues can often be twenty customers or more.
 We have spent many hours waiting in line to buy a single fifty-cent stamp.

 Then there’s the business of locating a post box.
 Inexplicably, some post offices around the world won’t actually post a letter for you.
-Although you have the postcard, and you bought the stamp right there at the counter, you still have to walk three blocks to find a red (or yellow, or blue, or black) box to actually get the postcard started on its journey.
+Although you have the postcard, and you bought the stamp right there at the counter, you still have to walk three blocks to find a red (or yellow or blue or black or green) box to actually get the postcard started on its journey.

 And, once you finally figure out the rules of one place, you’re moving on to the next and having to get another crash course in postage bureaucracy.
 Funny how something so simple can become so exhausting.